 A partnership may exchange property for other property of “like kind.”
 However, IRC Section 1031(a)(2)(D) specifically prohibits exchanges of partnership interests.
-This means that an 1031 Exchanger cannot buy into or sell interests in a partnership and qualify for a §1031 exchange.
-The rationale is that a partnership interest [along with a real estate investment trust (REIT) share] itself is personal property and thus is not “like kind” with real property.
+This means that a 1031 Exchanger cannot buy into or sell interests in a partnership and qualify for a §1031 exchange.
+The rationale is that a partnership interest [along with a real estate investment trust (REIT) share] itself is personal property and thus is not “like-kind” with real property.
 Given these facts, what alternatives are available to 1031 Exchangers?

 First, investors owning a property together must determine if they really own the property in a true “partnership.”
-Often, investors who own property with others may consider the other individuals their “partners” even though they hold title as an undivided interest and don’t file a partnership tax return, thus they are merely “co-owners.”
-The test is generally, “do the owners hold title as “tenants-in-common?”
+Often, investors who own property with others may consider the other individuals their “partners” even though they hold the title as an undivided interest and don’t file a partnership tax return, thus they are mere “co-owners.”
+The test is generally, “do the owners hold the title as “tenants-in-common?”

 One option is that the entire partnership stays intact and exchanges the relinquished property for a replacement property, the property can be refinanced and the proceeds are distributed to the partner who wants to cash out.

 Another alternative is that the partnership has a valid election out of subchapter K under IRC §761.
 The partner seeking to cash outsells their undivided interest and the other partner exchanges their tenancy-in-common interest for a replacement property.
 (Note: There are risks associated with partnership issues that must be discussed with a legal and/or tax advisor.)

 Additional 1031 Exchange Considerations